tbhartman/asc-cls/README.md

 ASC.cls is a LaTeX class file which strives to adhere to the American Society of Composites' conference paper guidelines.

+I am not affiliated with the American Society of Composites.

 License
 =======